dotnet/docs-maui/docs/get-started/first-app.md

     :::image type="content" source="media/first-app/restored-dependencies.png" alt-text="Restored dependencies.":::

-    :::zone pivot="devices-windows"
+    :::zone pivot="devices-windows,devices-ios"

     > [!NOTE]
-    > Even though you're going to run your app directly on Windows, you may be prompted to install the Android SDK, if this is the first time you've created a .NET MAUI app.
+    > If this is the first time you've created a .NET MAUI app, you may be prompted to install the Android SDK.
+This is because the default build target a new .NET MAUI app is Android.
     >
-    > The default build target for a new .NET MAUI project is Android.
-If you want to also target and run on Android in addition to Windows, navigate to the start of this article and select Android.
-Then, complete this tutorial which will teach you how to install the Android SDK and create a virtual Android device.
-Afterwards, switch this article back to Windows and continue where you left off.
+    > If you want to also target and run on Android, navigate to the start of this article and select Android.
+Then, complete this tutorial which will teach you how to install the Android SDK and create a virtual Android device..

     :::zone-end